-- 2. Inventory Management.
-Beginning January 1, 2015, a Retail Marijuana Cultivation Facility may not maintain Retail Marijuana in excess of the total amount of inventory that the Licensee produced and sold in the previous quarter. - 3.
+- 1. Any new applicant Retail Marijuana Cultivation Facility with a license granted after September 30, 2014 shall be authorized to cultivate 3,600 plants or less at any one time. - 2.
+Inventory Management for Retail Cultivation Facilities that harvest more than twice a year.
+Beginning February 1, 2015, a Retail Marijuana Cultivation Facility that harvests more than twice a year may not accumulate Harvested Marijuana in excess of the total amount of inventory the Licensee produced that was transferred to another Retail Marijuana Establishment in the previous quarter. - 3.
+Inventory Management for Retail Cultivation Facilities that harvest once or twice a year.
+Beginning February 1, 2015, a Retail Marijuana Cultivation Facility that harvests once or twice a year may not accumulate Harvested Marijuana in excess of the total amount of inventory the Licensee produced that was transferred to another Retail Marijuana Establishment in the previous year. - 4.
 In connection with the license renewal process for Retail Marijuana Cultivation Facilities with plant limits of 6,000 or 10,200 plants, the Division will review the purchases, sales, and cultivated plant count of the Retail Marijuana Cultivation Facility Licensee during the preceding licensing term.
-The Division may reduce the Licensee's maximum allowed plant count to no more than 3,600 plants, or no more than 6,000 plants, as appropriate under the circumstances if the Licensee sold less than 85% of what it produced during the three months prior to the application for renewal.
+The Division may reduce the Licensee's maximum allowed plant count to no more than 3,600 plants, or no more than 6,000 plants, as appropriate under the circumstances if the Licensee sold less than 85% of what it produced during the three months prior to the application for renewal